 - Difficulty speaking, swallowing, or walking (in advanced stages of the disease)

-Diagnosing Alzheimer’s is often a guessing game
+Diagnosing Alzheimer’s can feel like a guessing game

 When it comes to diagnosing Alzheimer’s, a doctor can’t say that a person has Alzheimer’s with absolute certainty, but there are things to test to be reasonably sure.
 These include attention, memory, language, and vision tests, and typically an MRI to look for changes in brain tissue.